cntlm - authenticating HTTP(S) proxy with TCP/IP tunneling and acceleration

 - -w <workstation> (Workstation)

 - Workstation NetBIOS name.
-Do not use full domain name (FQDN) here.
+Do not use full qualified domain name (FQDN) here.
 Just the first part.
 If not specified, cntlm tries to get the system hostname and if that fails, uses "cntlm" - it's because some proxies require this field non-empty.

 - Allow <IP>[/<mask>]